yiisoft/yii2/docs/guide/start-hello.md

 will be resolved into the `SiteController` controller class and the `say` action.
 As a result, the `SiteController::actionSay()` method will be called to handle the request.

+> Info: Like actions, controllers also have IDs that uniquely identify them in an application.
+  Controller IDs use the same naming rules as action IDs.
+Controller class names are derived from controller IDs by removing dashes from the IDs, turning the first letter in each word into upper case, and suffixing them with the word `Controller`.
+For example, the controller ID `post-comment` corresponds to the controller class name `PostCommentController`.

 Summary
 -------

 In this section, you have touched the controller part and the view part in the MVC design pattern.
 You created an action as part of a controller to handle requests.
-And you also created a view script to compose response content.
-There is no model involved in this task because the only data used is the simple `message` parameter.
+And you also created a view to compose response content.
+There is no model involved because the only data used is the simple `message` parameter.

+You also have learned the route concept which is the bridge between user requests and controller actions.

-In the next section, you will get into touch with the model part through building HTML forms.
+In the next section, you will learn how to create a model and add a new page with an HTML form.